josefM23/autocomplete-module/tests/ManualTests.md

 **Steps:**
 1. Open the application.
 2. Click on the input field.
-3. Enter the text "App".
+3. Enter the text "Ali".
-4. Click on the suggestion "Apple".
+4. Click on the suggestion: "artist: 100 gecs - song: dumbest girl alive"

 **Expected Result:**
-The text "Apple" should be inserted into the input field, and suggestions should disappear.
+The text "artist: 100 gecs - song: dumbest girl alive" should be inserted into the input field, and suggestions should disappear.

 **Actual Result:**
-The text "Apple" was inserted, and suggestions disappeared.
+The text "artist: 100 gecs - song: dumbest girl alive" was inserted, and suggestions disappeared.

 **Status:** Pass